jamunaponnuraj/javascript-projects/README.md

 # javascript-projects

-This is the main repository that contains all the projects made with simple HTML, Javascript and CSS Each folder here is a separate Project
+This is the main repository that contains all the projects made with simple HTML, Javascript and CSS.